Current Gallery: Accessories / accessories082

 1938

-Costume seen on Joan Bennet as Patricia Harpe
+Costume seen on Joan Bennet as Patricia Harper

-• Barbara Stanwyck as Jean wearing a diamond necklace in the 1941 film "The Lady Eve."
+• Barbara Stanwyck as Jean wearing a winged diamond necklace with a crown charm in the 1941 film "The Lady Eve."

 • Paramount Pictures